Algorithmic Trading Cryptocurrency 2026: 6 Strategies Ranked by Risk on Solana

 Best for: Identifying narrative shifts, catching early trends

-Choosing the Best Strategy for a Trading Bot
+How Do You Choose the Best Strategy for a Trading Bot?

 Factor 1: Your Time Commitment